Missouri vs. North Texas NCAA Football Odds, Plays and Insights | October 9, 2021

 Missouri vs. North Texas College Football Odds, Plays and Insights

-The Missouri Tigers (2-3) are big 19-point favorites on Saturday, October 9, 2021 against the North Texas Mean Green (1-3).
-The point total for the outing is set at 69.
+The North Texas Mean Green (1-3) are big 19-point underdogs on Saturday, October 9, 2021 against the Missouri Tigers (2-3).
+A total of 69 points has been set for this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.